rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-0-tag-soup-no-doctree.md

 As mentioned earlier, a hierarchy of scopes corresponds with a node tree.
-In addition to that, each scope is the union of two disjoint subsets, an inner subset of nodes `iss(n)`, which connects the scope of a node `s(n)` with the scopes of its descendants, and a characteristic subset `css(n)`, which allows to identify the scope amongst the scopes of a node's ancestors.
+In addition to that, each scope is the union of two disjoint subsets, an inner subset `iss(n)`, which connects the scope of a node `s(n)` with the scopes of its descendants, and a characteristic subset `css(n)`, which allows to identify the scope amongst the scopes of its ancestors.

-Furthermore, a hierarchy of scopes that corresponds with a node tree is such that the CSS of each scope consists of one characteristic element `ce(n)` only.
-Based on that one can conclude that **each start-tag denotes the CE of a scope**.
+Furthermore, a hierarchy of scopes is such that the CSS of each scope has one and only one characteristic element `ce(n)`.
+With that in mind one can coclude that **any start-tag denotes the CE of a scope**.

 ```
    |-s(n)---------------------|-------|